kwhatmough/kwhatmough.github.io/giftcard.md

 # Gift Certificate
 This certificate entitles you
-to a cycling adventure
-and dinner with your Significant Other
+to dinner with your Significant Other
-(hopefully me)
+(hopefully me!)
 at a location of your choice.

+Cycling may also be involved
+but is not mandatory.

+Click on an image below
+to learn more:

 [![Inn on the Twenty][InnOnTheTwentyPhoto]][InnOnTheTwenty]